This content was last reviewed 26 September 2022

 Where can I find a template menopause policy?

-A template menopause policy is available on the FSB Legal Hub, together with guidance notes.
+A template menopause policy is available on the FSB Legal and Business Hub, together with guidance notes.
 Our template policy sets out the support employees experiencing menopause systems can expect to receive in the workplace, referring to existing relevant policies and signposting staff to sources of advice and training on the menopause.